zbenmo/yapy3c/docs/part_III.md

 ```

 My logic above was to go from right to left, to add when we see the same value or a bigger value (ex. from **I** to **V**),
-and to substract when we see a smaller value (ex. from **V** to **I**).
+and to subtract when we see a smaller value (ex. from **V** to **I**).

 To go from right to left, I've wrapped the input string *roman* with 'reversed'. 'reversed' is an iterable that gives us the items in a reversed order.
 When accessing my mapping dict, I have used 'get' rather than indexing notation as to avoid an exception when a key is not present.
 But then I have "manually" raises an exception of type 'ValueError' when we got a character that is not currently supported.
 Note the **f-string** used when creating the exception. f-strings are a template, and we fill the values in, between currly brackaets, with Python expression.
-This is very convinient way to format a string.
+This is very convenient way to format a string.

 The '+=' and '-=' operators are used here and mean the same as is the case in the *C* language.
 Try to avoid using those special operators when working with complex objects, yet for simple variables of type integer in this example, this should work perfectly.

 The reason it may be risky to use '+=' and '-=' with objects is that a lot of times there is not explicit implementation of the operator.
-Then the operator '+=', as an example, is implicitly converted for example to ```a = a + 1``` which while seems benian actually results in a new object begin assigned to *a* in the example.
+Then the operator '+=', as an example, is implicitly converted for example to ```a = a + 1``` which while seems benign actually results in a new object begin assigned to *a* in the example.
 If some other variable or data structure (for example a dict) used to reference *a* one may believe they have the handle to the up-to-date *a* yet it is not the case.
 They are probably still referencing the old *a*.
 Just keep that in mind.

 Last thing to notice is that I've added examples in the docstring.
 This are of the form ``` >>> expression (newline) expected output ```.
 This adds clarity for the intended use, it becomes part of the documentation.